Enemy of the State (film): Plot

 Congressman Phil Hammersley opposes a proposed counterterrorism bill that would significantly expand surveillance powers for American intelligence agencies, arguing that it poses a threat to civil liberties.
 In response, National Security Agency (NSA) Assistant Director Thomas Reynolds, who supports the bill and stands to benefit professionally from its passage, orders Hammersley's assassination.
 His team stages the murder as a fatal car accident brought on by a heart attack.

-Meanwhile, labor lawyer Robert Clayton Dean becomes unwittingly entangled in the conspiracy.
-Dean is working on a case involving racketeer Paulie Pintero, leveraging a videotape — obtained through a surveillance contact known only as "Brill" — to coerce a favorable settlement.
-At the same time, wildlife biologist Daniel Zavitz discovers footage of Hammersley's murder captured by a remote camera; Reynolds sends his men after him.
-In a chance encounter, Zavitz discreetly slips the incriminating video disc into Dean's shopping bag before getting struck and killed in traffic.
+Meanwhile, labor lawyer Robert Clayton Dean is working on a case involving racketeer Paulie Pintero, leveraging a videotape — obtained through a surveillance contact known only as "Brill" — to ensure Pintero agrees to his terms.
+At the same time, wildlife biologist Daniel Zavitz discovers footage of Hammersley's murder captured by a remote camera; Reynolds sends his team after him.
+A panicking Zavitz runs into Dean (an old college acquaintance) and manages to slip the incriminating disc into his shopping bag before getting struck and killed in traffic.
 Reynolds' team finds Dean's business card on Zavitz's corpse and wrongly assumes that he knows about the tape.

-NSA agents posing as police officers attempt to enter Dean's home without a warrant.
-When Dean blocks them, the agents break in and plant surveillance devices in his clothes and personal effects.
-They also fabricate evidence linking him to money laundering and an affair with Rachel Banks, an ex-girlfriend and Brill's courier.
-As a result, Dean loses his job, has his bank account frozen by the IRS, and is kicked out by his wife Carla.
+NSA agents impersonating police officers attempt to enter Dean's home without a search warrant.
+When Dean stops them, the agents later break in and plant surveillance devices in his clothes and personal effects.
+They also publicize false evidence linking Dean to money laundering and an affair with Rachel Banks, Dean's ex-girlfriend and Brill's courier.
+Dean loses his job, has his car and bank account seized by the IRS, and gets kicked out of his home by his wife Carla.